techsoft3d/KinematicsToolkit/README.md

 ```

-/* Create new or update existing template from joint hierachy*/
+/* Create new or update existing template from component hierachy*/
 hierachy.generateTemplate();

 /* Retrieve stringified JSON template*/